Nerdling-S/Command-Hub/README.md

 # Command-Hub
-A hub for accessing common actions, using my own language-processing
+A hub for accessing common actions, using my own language-processing parser